chappjc/dcrvanity/README.md

 dcrvanity is a multi-core vanity address and public-private keypair generator for [Decred](https://decred.org/) written in Go.

-It takes one or two regexp patterns that are matched against the address.
+It takes one or two regexp patterns that are matched against addresses in a brute force search.
 The patterns may be unrelated, although in the case where one pattern implies a match on the other, a switch can be given to speed up the search.

 ## Important